10 Best Hamams in Istanbul + Where to Eat After Your Bath

 6. Süleymaniye Hamamı

-This is one of the oldest baths, having been built in 1554 by the most well-known architect of the Ottoman Empire; Great Architect Sinan (Mimar Sinan).
+This is one of the oldest baths, built in 1554 by the most well-known architect of the Ottoman Empire, Great Architect Sinan (Mimar Sinan).

-Another bath was constructed for the Ottoman sultans; this time, it was for Sultan Suleiman.
+Another bath constructed for the Ottoman sultans; this time, it was for Sultan Suleiman.

-Süleymaniye Hammam, unlike other historical baths, accepts couples for the whole bathing experience (every day from 10 am to 10 pm).
-This is the best Turkish bath to book for a traditional Turkish bath experience for an anniversary or even a Valentine’s Day gift.
+Süleymaniye Hammam, unlike other historical baths, accepts couples for the whole bathing experience, every day from 10 am to 10 pm.
+This is the best Turkish bath to book for an anniversary or even a Valentine’s Day gift.

-Süleymaniye Hamamı may be the only Turkish Bath in Istanbul that also has a women/men’s only time (Sundays).
-If you are a single woman, every Sunday 07 am – 09 am is reserved for women only.
+Süleymaniye Hamamı may also be the only Turkish bath in Istanbul with a women-only time slot.
+If you are a single woman, every Sunday from 7 am to 9 am is reserved for women only.
 You can read more and make a reservation here.

 7. Çukurcuma Hamamı